hennobit/discord-lurker-frontend/README.md

 # Discord Lurker
 # Overview:
 Discord Lurker is a Python-based bot designed to lurk in a Discord server and collect various data.
-Currently, it supports a single server, but future updates aim to expand this to multiple servers.
+It supports multiple servers.
 The project includes a web interface and utilizes an SQLite database for data storage.
 # Features:
 Voice Channel Time Tracking: Discord Lurker records the time users spend in voice channels, offering insights into user activity and engagement.